Mutual Adaptation in Human-Robot Co-Transportation with Human Preference Uncertainty

 \subsection{Pose Optimization in Low-Level Control}

-In this subsection, we introduce a pose optimization strategy that enhances the robot's (a mobile manipulator) low-level control, enabling it to better anticipate uncertainties in human choices.
-The pose optimization comes into consideration when the system is operating in human-leading mode.

-When the human is leading, the robot does not specifically know which option the human chooses and to mitigate such uncertainties, we exploit the redundancy of the robotic arm, optimizing its joint configuration to remain favorable across all potential path choices, weighted by their probabilities of being chosen by the human.
+In this subsection, we introduce a pose optimization strategy that improves the low-level control of a mobile manipulator in human-led mode, where the robot must mitigate uncertainty in human choices.
+When the human is leading, the robot does not know a priori which path option the human will choose.
+To mitigate this uncertainty, we exploit the redundancy of the robotic arm and adjust its joint configuration to remain favorable across all potential path choices, weighted by their probabilities of being chosen by the human.

-For a given end-effector trajectory, different joint configurations result in varying control costs.
-To quantify this, we adopt a receding-horizon Model Predictive Control (MPC) formulation that tracks a nominal trajectory\footnote{The trajectory can be generated by existing algorithms \cite{hart1968formal, warren1993fast}, which plan motion through openings while avoiding obstacles.
-Details of trajectory generation are omitted as they are not the main contribution of this paper.} associated with each path option $o$.
-The MPC problem is formulated as: